GMRI-SEL/Lab-Management/Allison-Kreiley/Weekly-Meetings.md

 ### 2019
+* [8 July 2019 ] (#date-08-july-2019)
 * [27 June 2019 ](#date-27-june-2019)
 * [13 June 2019 ](#date-13-june-2019)
 * [29 April 2019](#date-29-april-2019)

+# Weekly Notes
+### Date: 8 July 2019

+#### Who did you help this week?

+I helped Keith and Zach with some seining field work.

+#### Who helped you this week?

+Lindsay helped me with R coding questions, Sam helped me with placing a fitted line on my plots, Andy helped me determine which depths and plots to analyze and how to do so.

+#### What did you achieve?

+* Presented my chosen reading at journal club
+* Presented my progress report and asked for feedback
+* Created time series plots for all my data available
+* Placed into powerpoint (Andy's suggestion) to look over and analyze
+* Understood how to read and manipulate the buoy data to do so

+#### What did you struggle with?

+* I did not have a lot of time last week to work on my own research.
+Seining field work took all day with journal club afterward, then the fourth of July everyone was unavailable or away.
+I did not have a lot of time in the lab to focus or to be with other colleagues to ask questions.
+I'm using this week to catch up.

+#### What would you like to work on next week?

+* This week I'm going to finish analyzing the buoy data by faceting the plots avaiable, and looking over anything that visually jumps out at me.
+After that, I'm going to conduct any statistical analysis necessary and then try to move into the correllation aspect of my work.
+I'm on track as of right now.

+#### Where do you need help from Kathy?

+* I will need some help on how to conduct the correllation analysis in R
+* After peeking at all produced plots tonight, I want to discuss further steps

+#### Where do you need help from other lab members?

+* Nothing as of right now

+#### Any other topics

+* Had a great 4th weekend!

 # Weekly Notes
 ### Date: 27 June 2019